8 practical governance tips for charity Chairs and Chief Executives

 Fiveways is motivated by making a positive difference to society through working with charities so that they can be even more effective and do more good.
 The most effective and impactful charities are well governed, but good governance, like a decent football referee, is barely noticed.

-To help, Fiveways has produced a series of short practical tips to help charity Chairs and in particular Chief Executives guide their organisations in ways which are efficient, effective and proportionate.
+To help, Fiveways has produced a set of 8 practical tips to help charity Chairs and in particular Chief Executives guide their organisation in ways which are efficient, effective and proportionate.

 Tip 1: Know the key parts of your Mem and Arts